konfuzio-ai/konfuzio-sdk/docs/sdk/examples/intro.md

 It's important to note that if the Document is not ready, you may need to call `document.update()` again at a later time.
 This could be done manually or by setting up a looping mechanism depending on your application's workflow.

-To check if the document is ready and update it with the OCR information, you can do:
+To check if the document is ready and update it with the OCR information, you can implement a custom pulling strategy like this:

 .. literalinclude:: /sdk/boilerplates/test_get_started.py
    :language: python
-   :lines: 53-56
+   :start-after: start pulling loop
+   :end-before: end pulling loop
    :dedent: 4

 ###### Timeout Parameter